Edendale Hospital

-Edendale Hospital, established in 1954, is a 1,275- bed regional and district hospital in Pietermaritzburg, KwaZulu-Natal (KZN), South Africa, operated by the KZN Department of Health.
+Harry Gwala Regional Hospital (formerly Edendale Hospital), established in 1954, is a 1,275- bed regional and district hospital in Edendale near Pietermaritzburg, KwaZulu-Natal (KZN), South Africa, operated by the KZN Department of Health.

 Edendale is a teaching hospital — a satellite campus for the Nelson R. Mandela School of Medicine (since 2000).
 It forms part of the Pietermaritzburg Metropolitan Hospital Complex which includes Grey's Hospital.

 The hospital offers services in Internal Medicine, General Surgery, Paediatrics, Orthopaedics, Obstetrics and Gynaecology, Ophthalmology, Psychiatry, and Intensive Care.
 Rehabilitation services include Occupational therapy, Physiotherapy, and Speech therapy.